glurp/dsl-gtk/README.md

 end
 ```

-See samples/spygui.rb, for exemple of gui with EM.
+See samples/spygui.rb, for example of GUI with EM.

 Threading